119 Niche Side Hustles to Help You Create New Income Streams

 Teaching online could be an ideal side hustle for many people.
 This can vary from creating your own course to teaching a live trainable skill to actually teaching high school or college courses remotely.
 The degree or experience needed will depend on what type of remote teaching you actually plan on doing.
 There are many opportunities available.

 Tutoring is a side hustle that is in very high demand.
 Many get started with this in college, however there are many people who need tutoring help that you can give in your spare time.
 Use your knowledge, expertise, or even an otherwise unused old degree.
 Tutors are needed for students of all ages, including adult students going to college.
 Whether done in-person or online, the demand for tutors is always going to exist making it a great evergreen side hustle.

-Even among those of us who are really good at writing, sometimes spelling and editing isn’t a strong point.
+Even among those of us with seemingly great writing skills, sometimes spelling and editing isn't a strong point.
 Proofreaders are often able to charge $14-$30 an hour and their skills are in high demand.
 When all the details have to be right for a project or presentation, a good proofreader can be invaluable!